by Janice Calcei

 - Jones, Robyn: 50th Anniversary Ferguson Church from data collected from Ferguson Church Guild and John Gardiner, published District Times – Dardanup/Waterloo/Ferguson/Wellington Mills/Dardanup West, Issue 2, March 2004.

-- Photos from Michael Hall
+- Photos provided by Michael Hall